Brett Toth

-Brett Toth (born September 1, 1996) is an American football offensive tackle for the Philadelphia Eagles of the National Football League (NFL).
+Brett Marshall Toth (born September 1, 1996) is an American professional football guard for the Philadelphia Eagles of the National Football League (NFL).
 Prior to joining the NFL, he attended and graduated from the United States Military Academy as a second lieutenant in the US Army, where he also played for the Army Black Knights football team.
 Toth deferred his service to play in the NFL, where he signed as an undrafted free agent with the Eagles in 2019.
 He has been a member of the Arizona Cardinals and was a ROTC instructor at Arizona State University; he currently serves in a similar role at Temple University.

 Early life

 Toth attended West Ashley High School in Charleston, South Carolina.

 United States Military Academy

-Toth studied physics and nuclear engineering at the United States Military Academy and became the last person to represent the Army Black Knights football team at the Senior Bowl in 2018.
+Toth studied physics and nuclear engineering at the United States Military Academy and became the first player to represent the Army Black Knights football team at the Senior Bowl in 2018.
 He also played in the 2018 East–West Shrine Game.
 As a junior for the 2016 Army Black Knights football team triple option offense, which finished second in the country with a 339.5 yards of offense per game.
 During his senior season, the 2017 Army Black Knights led the nation in offense.
 During that season, Army rushed 785 times last season and attempted just 65 forward passes.
 Toth served as a graduate assistant for the 2018 Black Knights and he executed the engineering officer training, earning a platoon leader role.